What do pregnant women need to know about the virus?

 It’s not entirely known, but other infections during pregnancy—the classically known so-called TORCH infections (Toxoplasma gondii, “other” infections such as lymphocytic choriomeningitis and syphilis, rubella, cytomegalovirus and herpes simplex virus)—have also been known to cause microcephaly.

 Microcephaly is a medical condition that results in a small head because the brain has stopped growing or is not developing properly.

 Why don’t we know more about the connection between Zika and microcephaly?

 The association was only noticed very recently, and although intense research is ongoing, we don’t have definitive answers yet.

 The CDC has advised pregnant women to avoid travel to areas that have local transmission of the Zika virus, but some high-altitude places (those 6,500 feet above sea level or higher) within affected countries may present minimal risk.

 I’m pregnant and live in or recently visited an area with Zika virus.
 What do I do?

 Consult with your health care provider to determine possible next steps, which may include tests for the virus and close monitoring of both you and your unborn baby.
 The CDC advises considering testing at least once per trimester for women with ongoing possible exposure to Zika.
-The Texas Department of State Health Services recommends testing for all pregnant women living in six Texas counties: Cameron, Hidalgo, Starr, Webb, Willacy and Zapata.
+The Texas Department of State Health Services recommends testing for all pregnant women living in nine Texas counties: Cameron, Hidalgo, Kinney, Maverick, Starr, Val Verde, Webb, Willacy and Zapata.